do0dleman/colors/README.md

 You can learn more about the methods [here](https://en.wikipedia.org/wiki/Color_scheme).

-## Upcoming updates

-Soon will be released ability to choose generation method manualy.

 ## License

 See the [LICENSE](https://github.com/do0dleman/colors/blob/master/LICENSE.md) file for license rights and limitations (MIT).